 3. Cambodia, $30/day

-Another thing is to consider the gorgeous, mostly new boutique hotels on booking.com.
+Another thing is to consider the gorgeous, mostly new boutique hotels on Booking.com.
 They are obviously not as cheap as staying in hostels, but for the price, they are so worth it!
 I’d definitely splurge on a couple of nights and have some R&R time by the pool.

-- Meals: $5 – $10 per day.
+- Meals: $5–10 per day.
 Some hostels provide breakfast.

-- Accommodation: $5-$15 per night in a hostel
+- Accommodation: $5-15 per night in a hostel

-- Transportation: $6-$15 for a motorbike for the day (prices may vary depending on the bike condition and your haggling skills) or for an intercity bus ticket
+- Transportation: $6-15 for a motorbike for the day (prices may vary depending on the bike condition and your haggling skills) or for an intercity bus ticket

-- SIM card with data: $2 for 1.5GB with 30-day validity.
-Yes, it is that cheap!
+- SIM card with data: $2 for 1.5GB with 30-day validity (yes, it is that cheap!)

 4. Northern Thailand, $32/day

 The north of Thailand is easy on a tight budget.
 As one moves south, costs for accommodation start to double, triple, and even quadruple.
-Stay up north if you are short on time and budget for your Thailand trip.
-Even in popular places like Chiang Mai and Pai, you can easily find basic dorms for less than $7.
-If you stick with eating street food (To each her own, but why eat pasta when you can have pad Thai, am I right?), not only will you save yourself some money, the experience will be much more authentic and delicious, too.
-As far as activities go, you really do not need a lot of money to enjoy your day as most activities such as visiting the White Temple, hiking, or gathering three other people from your hostel to rent a car and go on some day trips, are all affordable.
+Stay up north if you are short on time and money for your Thailand trip.
+Even in popular places like Chiang Mai and Pai, you can easily find basic dorms for less than $7/night.
+If you stick with eating street food (to each her own, but why eat pasta when you can have pad thai, am I right?), not only will you save yourself some money, the experience will be much more authentic and tasty, too.

-Meals: $5 – $15 per day.
+- Meals: $5–15 per day.
 Some hostels provide breakfast

-Accommodation: $5-$10 per night in a hostel
+- Accommodation: $5-10 per night in a hostel

-SIM card with data: $7 for 1.5GB with 30-day validity
+- SIM card with data: $7 for 1.5GB with 30-day validity.
+See the best SIM cards in Thailand.

 5. Indonesia, $35/day

-On the flip side, food and drinks are cheap throughout the country, not to mention absolutely delicious too!
+On the flip side, food and drinks are cheap throughout the country, not to mention absolutely yummy too!
 Riding a scooter through the mountains costs very little, and so does hiking, chasing waterfalls, and slouching in a hammock by the beach all day long.
 Hostels are plentiful, social, and affordable, especially in places like the Gili Islands.

-- Meals: $5 – $15 per day.
+- Meals: $5–15 per day.
 Some hostels provide breakfast.

-- Accommodation: $7-$15 per night in a hostel
+- Accommodation: $7-15 per night in a hostel

-- Transportation: $8-$15 for a motorbike for the day (prices may vary depending on the bike condition and your haggling skills)
+- Transportation: $8–15 for a motorbike for the day (prices may vary depending on the bike condition and your haggling skills)

 - SIM card with data: $5 for 2GB with 30-day validity